jfy133/poseidon-schema/README.md

     │   ├── sample2_qual.ranfa

 A Poseidon module definition file follows the schema defined in `poseidon-module-schema.json`, which also defines which fields are required or optional, and what type of genomic data can be included in which format.

+The idea behind defining modules via their `poseidon.json` file is to facilitate discovery of such modules in a directory tree.
+A tool combining datasets can search a directory tree for `poseidon.json` files and thereby immediately have access to multiple modules, ready to make queries across datasets and comparative analyses.

 ## Required elements of a Poseidon Module